Appearance

 For presign → curl to R2 → complete → distribute, and for the document JSON on drafts and platform_uploads, see draft-document-and-upload-testing.md.

-Writing Your First Component Test
+Writing a Component Test

 tsx